LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/add-subscription-into-lod.md

 > * a cloud subscription configured for use with the One Learn Lab on Demand platform (LOD);
 > * the cloud subscription ID, tenant name, application ID, and application secret for your subscription;
 >
-> If you have not yet configured your cloud subscription for use with LOD and captured the required information, go through the [Configure Subscription Quick Start](configure-subscription.md).
+> If you have not yet configured your cloud subscription for use with LOD and captured the required information, go through the [Configure your Cloud Subscription for use with LOD](configure-subscription.md) Quick Start.

 Estimated time to completion: **5 minutes**.